kubernetes-hy/kubernetes-hy.github.io/data/part-5/2-custom-resource-definitions.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-After this section you can
+After this section, you can

 - Create your own Custom Resource Definitions

 </text-box>

-We've used a number of CRDs, Custom Resource Definitions, previously.
-They are a way to extend Kubernetes with our own Resources.
-So let us do just that and extend Kubernetes!
+[Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRDs) are a way to extend Kubernetes with our own Resources.
+We've used a large number of them already, e.g. in [part 4](/part-4/3-gitops) we used [Application](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) with ArgoCD.

-Custom Resource Definitions are used to extend Kubernetes and we've used a large number of them already.
-They're so integral part of using Kubernetes that it's a good idea to learn how to make one ourselves.
+They're so integral part of using Kubernetes so it's a good idea to learn how to make one ourselves.

 Before we can get started we need to figure out what we want to create.
 So let's create a resource that can be used to create countdowns.
 The resource will be called "Countdown".
 It will have some *length* and some *delay* between executions.
 The execution - what happens each time the *delay* has elapsed - is left up to an image.
-So that someone using our CRD can create a countdown that posts a message to twitter each time it's ticking down.
+So that someone using our CRD can create a countdown that e.g. posts a message to Twitter each time has ticked down.

 As a template I'll use one provided by the [docs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).